delphicventurescode/PACOSPERANTO1__pacosperanto_repo__public/A1__additionalInfo_dir/README.md

 [+]

-Please note that the Abstract on Google Books is out of date, but you can get the general picture of how this language works from the Abstract itself.
-Further information is available in the patent filing documents (available upon request).
+The abstract on Google Books is a bit dusty and out of date, but it still gives you the basic blueprint of how the language works.
+For the full, unvarnished story, check out our patent filing documents (available upon request).
+As for why this language has more names than a royal newborn?
+We accumulated so much code over time that different developers and contributors just started making up their own names for it—mostly out of affection, but mostly out of chaos.

 [+]